twof/CLSwift/README.md

 ### Command Center
 The following is the typical use case in which `CommandLine.arguments` is used for input, but you can also supply your own input for testing purposes by simply replacing `CommandLine.arguments` with your own array of strings.

-The first step is figuring out which of your arguments was triggered if any.
-Then you call `.execute()` on that argument which executes the closure supplied on initialization.
+The first step is figuring out which of your commands was triggered if any.
+Then you call `.execute()` on that command which executes the closure supplied on initialization.

 `CommandCenter` takes your input and breaks it up into more usable objects which are stored in `commandCenter.input`.

-    let commandCenter = CommandCenter(topLevelArgs: [arg], input: CommandLine.arguments)
+    let commandCenter = CommandCenter(commands: [command], input: CommandLine.arguments)
     let triggeredCommand = commandCenter.check()

     if let triggeredCommand = triggeredCommand {